 Want to Find Out How to Get Some (or All) of Your Money Out of the Levy?
 Then download my FREE NJ Bank Levy Survival Kit NOW

 You do not have to wait for that motion to be made, however.
 You can file your own motion objecting to the levy to get your money released.
 Bear in mind that you have to present evidence to support your defense.
-You need to be able to prove either that the money is not yours, is not all yours, or consists of exempted funds.
+You need to be able to prove (by attaching at least 3 months of bank statements) either that the money is not yours, is not all yours, or consists of exempted funds.
 If you cannot do this, you may not prevail.

 Want more information on how to fight back with your creditors?
 Then download my free book, The Biggest Secrets Your Creditors Don't Want You to Know.
 Become empowered and protect your rights!

-If you have no defenses to the levy, but want a lawyer to represent you against your creditors, call my office at 856-432-4113 or contact me through this site to schedule an appointment to come in to my Woodbury office.
+After dealing with the levy, and you still owe more than $10,000 to the creditor, if you want a lawyer to help you negotiate a payment plan, and you are ready to take action, then just click this link to schedule a call with me to discuss your case.
 I have represented creditors for many years and am familiar with the collection industry and how it ticks.
 Put my experience to work for you!

 However, if your debt situation goes beyond one or two creditors, and you are wondering whether you need a solution to a bigger problem, then download my free book, Am I In Too Deep?
 A Guide to Knowing When You Need to File Bankruptcy in New Jersey to find out if bankruptcy might be the best way to go.